 Clinical Monitoring of the Hypothyroid Patient

 A careful, clinical but scientific monitoring is an important aspect of treatment of hypothyroidism.
-A good thyroid physician listens to her patients carefully.
-She takes into account patients’ symptoms of hypothyroidism while interpreting the results of Free T3, Free T4 and TSH.
-Sometimes, a physician needs to tweak the doses of T4 and T3 to get rid of patient’s symptoms of hypothyroidism.
+A good thyroid physician listens to patients carefully.
+They take into account patients’ symptoms of hypothyroidism while interpreting the results of Free T3, Free T4 and TSH.
+Sometimes, a physician needs to tweak the doses of T4 and T3 to get rid of the patient’s symptoms of hypothyroidism.

 Curing Hypothyroidism When Possible

 A good thyroid physician get to the root cause of hypothyroidism.
 Among others, Hashimoto’s Thyroiditis is the leading cause of hypothyroidism.
 The good news is that it can be cured.

 Treatment of hypothyroidism is complex.
 Only a physician who has an in-depth knowledge of T4 and T3 is able to adequately treat hypothyroidism scientifically.
 In addition, the physician must try to find out the root cause of hypothyroidism and cure it if possible.